The role of the Academic and Information Technology Council is to:

 - Serve as a consultative body on security policies; continue to evaluate data security and existing policies related to mobile devices.

-- Continue enrollment in the Elearning Change Management and Education Technology Committees.
+- Continue membership and participation in the Elearning Change Management and Education Technology Committees.

 - Address technology accessibility and coordinate any working group activity with any existing Project Action Team.
 This will include diversity initiatives.

-- Work with existing campus groups and offices to examine and monitor the W-Exhange replacement initiative.
+- Work with existing campus groups and offices to examine and monitor W-Exchange.

 - Work with existing campus groups and offices to examine and monitor the electronic curriculum and program change replacement initiative.

-- Work with existing campus groups and offices to examine and monitor the WMU website renovation initiative.
+- Work with existing campus groups and offices to examine and monitor the WMU website.

 - Explore potential intersections between WMU research and technology offerings.